 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Greta (Lauren Cohan) has taken a new job as a nanny.
 The family that hired her lives in a remote English village, and they are extremely wealthy.
-Greta is aware that the couple is a bit old to be parents, but she is absolutely shocked when she learns that the “boy” she will be required to take care of is actually a life-sized doll that looks like boy.
-It is very bizarre, but the couple is extremely wealthy, so they will pay very well.
+Greta is aware that the couple are a bit old to be parents, but she is absolutely shocked when she learns that the boy she will be required to take care of is actually a life-sized doll.
+It is very bizarre, but the couple are extremely wealthy, so the job will pay very well.
 Besides, how hard could the job be?

-The couple believes the doll is their son, treats it as such, and expects Greta to do the same.
+The couple believes the doll is their son, they treat it as such, and they expect Greta to do the same.
 This means she will need to feed the doll, groom the doll, and even socialize with it.
-Greta finds it really weird, but she will have the rich family’s mansion to herself during the day, and she only needs to pretend the doll is a real boy while the couple is around, which is not often.
-However, she quickly learns that something mysterious is going on.
-When she is not looking, things happen that she cannot explain.
-The doll seems to change its position or location, and the food that she gives the doll seems to disappear.
-These things are strange, and may sound harmless, but these strange occurrences are only the beginning.
-As a result, a terrified Greta starts to believe she may be in danger.
+Greta finds it really weird, but she will have the rich family’s mansion to herself during the day, and she only needs to pretend the doll is a real boy while the couple are around, which is not often.
+However, things start happening that she cannot explain.
+When she is not looking the doll seems to change its position or location, and the food that she gives the doll seems to disappear.
+These things are strange, and it may sound harmless, but these strange occurrences are only the beginning, and a Greta starts to believe she may be in danger.